 Shropshire Hills Walks

-Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.
+Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the Shropshire Hills Walk Map>>

 |Caer Caradoc||9 miles (14 km)||Climb to the 1500 ft (459 m) summit of this distinctive hill in the Shropshire Hills AONB.
-The walk starts at Church Stretton, near the train station, and takes you to the Caer Caradoc summit where you will find an ancient hill fort.
+The circular walk starts at Church Stretton, near the train station, and takes you to the Caer Caradoc summit where you will find an ancient hill fort.
 There are fabulous views of The Wrekin, Long Mynd, Carding Mill Valley, Wenlock Edge, the hills of North Wales and the Brecon Beacons.
 The walk then descends towards Comley and continues to the pretty village of Cardington.
 From here you return to Church Stretton via Willstone Hill, passing Hope Bowdler Hill on the way.
 View Full Details>>|

 |Carding Mill Valley||3 miles (5 km)||Visit a lovely reservoir and waterfall on this short walk in the Shropshire Hills AONB.
 The walk starts at the National Trust's Carding Mill Valley visitor centre and car park in Church Stretton.
 You begin by following a pretty stream uphill on a good stony path before bearing left on New Pool Hollow to visit the pretty reservoir.
 You'll pass mill pools and the 2500 year old Bodbury Ring hill fort on the way.
 The walk then continues uphill to Lightspot Hollow where you will find a waterfall in a beautiful V-shaped valley lined with bilberry, bracken and heather.
 You can look out for trout in the pools and stonechats, buzzards and red kites in the air. |

 If you'd like to continue your walk you could head to the high point of the Long Mynd at Pole Bank.
 You could also climb the nearby Caer Caradoc for more fabulous views.
 The Shropshire Way and the Jack Mytton Way also pass through the area so you could pick these up easily too.
 View Full Details>>

 |Clee Hills||12 miles (19 km)||Visit Titterstone Clee Hill and Brown Clee Hill on this challenging walk in the Shropshire Hills AONB.
 Titterstone Clee stands at a height of 1,749 feet (533 m) while Brown Clee at 1,772 feet (540 m), is the highest peak in Shropshire.
 The views from the hills are truly wonderful with the Welsh Mountains of Snowdonia, Cadair Idris, the Brecon Beacons, and the Black Mountains visible.
-Views across the Shropshire Hills AONB including Long Mynd, Caer Caradoc and Stiperstones are also marvellous.
-To the south are the Malvern Hills and the Cotswolds, and to the east are the Clent Hills, Turner's Hill, and Barr Beacon.
-To the north is Cannock Chase and the Peak District including The Roaches and Winter Hill.

 This walk starts at the car park at Titterstone Clee Hill and follows the Shropshire Way 5 miles north to Brown Clee Hill.
 Look out for a variety of wildlife including rabbits, adders, peregrine, kestrel, skylark, Eurasian curlew and barn owl often scene on the hills.

 If you'd like to extend this walk you could start it from the nearby town of Ludlow and follow the Shropshire Way to Titterstone Hill.
 View Full Details>>

-|Long Mynd||6 miles (9 km)||This walk takes you to Pole Bank, the highest point on the Long Mynd in the Shropshire Hills AONB.
+|Long Mynd||6 miles (9 km)||This circular walk takes you to Pole Bank, the highest point on the Long Mynd in the Shropshire Hills AONB.
 Much of this beautiful area is owned and managed by the National Trust so there are good footpaths to follow to the 516m (1,693 ft) summit.|

 The walk starts at the National Trust's Carding Mill Valley visitor centre and car park in Church Stretton.
 You begin by following a pretty stream uphill on a good stony path.
 You continue along Mott's Road passing Calf Ridge and Lightspot Hollow where there is the option to take a short detour to Lightspot Waterfall.
 At the top of the hill you head west along the ancient Portway, passing a Neolithic monument which was converted to a shooting box during the Victorian period.
 You soon come to the summit at Pole Bank where there are magnificent views of the Brecon Beacons, the Cambrian and Berwyn Mountains, Snowdonia and the Malverns.
 After taking in the views you descend passing the spring at Boiling Well and continuing through Townbrook Valley with its pretty brook and Victorian reservoir.
 A short woodland section then takes you to the finish point at the car park.

 The walk makes use of the Shropshire Way and the Jack Mytton Way so there is the option of continuing your walk along these long distance footpaths.
 You could also climb the nearby Caer Caradoc for more fabulous views.
 If you're looking for a shorter less strenuous walk you could visit the reservoir and waterfall on the Carding Mill Valley walk.
 View Full Details>>

 |Shropshire Way||139 miles (224 km)||This walk takes you through some of the most beautiful countryside in Shropshire.
 You will visit Shrewsbury, Clun (with its ruined castle), Ludlow, Clee Hills, Wenlock Edge, Ironbridge and The Wrekin, where there are some truly spectacular views of this splendid county.
 The walk begins at Grindley Brook, near Whitchurch, and runs along a circuit to finish a Wem.